 Several South and Central American countries come with a company formation process stacked with bureaucratic red tape and regulations, making it hard for investors to efficiently establish a business there.
 In Panama, on the other hand, the market entry process is facilitated through flexible laws and regulations.
 The process includes the following main steps:

 - Register the company with the corresponding local authorities

 - Obtain the commercial license and company tax ID number

 By opening a local Panamanian bank account, investors receive a number of benefits, including high protection, privacy, and anonymity.

 Over the past decade, Panama has proven to be one of the strongest economies in Latin America, and the prospects provided by The World Bank Group suggest that there is no slowing down in the near future.
 By 2020, Panama is expected to have an annual GDP growth of almost 6%, ranking it within the top 30 fastest-growing economies in the world.
 The Panamanian government’s 5-year Strategic Development Plan 2015-2019 is supported by inclusion and competitiveness with five themes:

 - Improving environmental sustainability

-Investors looking to set up a legal entity in Panama are met with a prime global expansion destination.
-It’s a growing market with many benefits, including low tax rates, several attractive business sectors, and an appealing ease of entry.
-If your organization is looking to move into Latin America for the long-term, then setting up a legal entity in Panama may the best choice for establishing that presence.
+Panama is, without a doubt, a prime destination for international investors looking to set up an entity in a new market with many benefits, including low tax rates, several attractive business sectors, and an appealing ease of entry.
+If your organization is looking to move into Panama for the long-term, then setting up an entity may the best choice for establishing your presence in the region.
 Ready to make moves and break into the Latin American market?
 Let’s make it happen.